 Calculus C/Multivariate Calculus continues concepts studied in Calculus AB.
 Topics include hyperbolic functions, sequences and series, parametric and vector-value functions, partial derivatives, improper integrals, directional directives, multiple integration, and applications.
 Optional topics include Green's Theorem, Stokes' Theorem, and the Divergence Theorem.
 This course is designed to meet the rigor and calculator requirements of the Advanced Placement examination, BC Level.
 It is recommended that students in this course take the AP Exam when it is offered in May.
+This course serves as an eligible transition mathematics course for students in grade 12 who have not achieved College and Career Readiness by the end of the 11th grade.

-MA-710-1♥★■+ Linear Algebra - G/T Grades 11, 12
+Linear Algebra - G/T Grades 11, 12 Prerequisite: Calculus AB - AP

-Prerequisite: Calculus AB - AP Students in this course will develop skills in the basic concepts of linear algebra.
+Students in this course will develop skills in the basic concepts of linear algebra.
 These skills will cover areas such as vector spaces, systems of linear equations and matrices, determinants, similar matrices, diagonalizations, linear transformations, eigenvalues and eigenvectors, inner product spaces, quadratic forms, and complex vector spaces.
 This course serves as an eligible transition mathematics course for students in grade 12 who have not achieved College and Career Readiness by the end of the 11th grade.